Conservation Options for Landowners

 There are two main options for landowners:

-- Land Donation – The landowner donates or bequeaths the property to the MMLT and can stipulate how the land must be managed.
-The MMLT takes on all costs associated with the land and administers its use in accordance with the donor’s wishes.
+- Land Donation – The landowner donates or bequeaths the property to the DU or MMLT and can stipulate how the land must be managed.
+DUC or MMLT takes on all costs associated with the land and administers its use in accordance with the donor’s wishes.

 If the land qualifies as ecologically significant, then under Environment Canada’s Ecological Gifts Program, the landowner will be eligible for tax advantages related to the value “donated” for both conservation easements and land donations, which can include elimination of capital gains taxes and charitable donation tax credits.
 Two documents worth reviewing are: